Divis Tower: Army observation post

-Patrick Rooney and Emmanuel McClarnon shootings
+Shootings

-Divis Tower was a flashpoint area during the height of the Troubles.
-Nine-year-old Patrick Rooney, the first child killed in the Troubles, was killed in the tower during the Northern Ireland riots of August 1969, when the Royal Ulster Constabulary (RUC) fired a Browning machine gun from a Shorland armoured car into the flats.
+On 14 August 1969, nine-year-old Patrick Rooney, the first child killed in the Troubles, was killed in the tower during the 1969 riots, when the Royal Ulster Constabulary (RUC) fired a Browning machine gun from a Shorland armoured car into the flats.
 The RUC claimed that it was coming under sniper attack from the tower at the time.
-Patrick Rooney's death took place during a day of street violence in the area.
+Rooney's death occurred during a day of street violence in the area.
 Chairman of the enquiry into the riots, Mr Justice Scarman, found the use of the Browning machine gun "wholly unjustifiable".

+On 17 April 1972 soldiers of the Parachute Regiment, shot dead an 86 year old civilian Patrick Donaghy through the window in his home in Divis flats, killing him instantly.
+Patrick Donaghy was one of the oldest victims of the entire conflict and the oldest victim killed by the security forces.

+On 25 February 1975, Official IRA member Sean Fox was shot dead by the INLA on Cullingtree Row within the flats complex as part of a feud.

-On 12 May 1981, an Army sniper killed INLA member Emmanuel McClarnon from the top of Divis Tower, on the night that Francis Hughes died on hunger strike.
+On 12 May 1981, an army sniper killed INLA member Emmanuel McClarnon from the top of Divis Tower, on the night that Francis Hughes died on hunger strike.

+On 26 June 1981, a 29 year old civilian named Vincent Robinson was found shot dead at the Divis Flats.
+The Provisional IRA carried out the killing claiming he was an informer after he was picked up by the RUC at his Andersonstown home on 17 June.
+It was later suspected that the killing was orchestrated to protect the identity of a British agent known as 'Stakeknife' and is being re-investigated as part of Operation Kenova.

+On 24 July 1981, a 36-year old Catholic civilian, Peter Doherty, was shot in the head with a rubber bullet by a Royal Marines Commando.
+Doherty died in the Royal Victoria Hospital a week later on 31 July.

 INLA 1982 bombing

-In September 1982, an INLA unit detonated a bomb hidden in a drainpipe along a balcony, killing British soldier Kevin Waller, who was aged 20, and two boys, Stephen Bennet (14) and Kevin Valliday (12); three other civilians and another British soldier were injured in the blast.
+In September 1982, an INLA unit detonated a bomb hidden in a drainpipe along a balcony, killing soldier Kevin Waller, who was aged 20, and two boys, Stephen Bennet (aged 14) and Kevin Valliday (aged 12); three other civilians and another soldier were injured in the blast.